KhethiweDlamini/triples_ice_breaker/README.md

 # 🎮 Triple S – Choose Your Vibe!

-Welcome to **Triple S** — a lighthearted icebreaker game that helps teams and friends connect.
+**Triple S** is a lighthearted icebreaker game that helps teams and friends connect.

 Pick a vibe — 🍭 Sweet, 🫖 Spill, or 🧠 Still — and get a fun or thoughtful question to spark conversation!